H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/02_organization/governance/related_party_services/Master_Services_Agreement.md

-> **Public reference copy:** This Markdown document is provided for transparency and readability.
-The executed, signed agreement is retained in the parties’ records.
-If a discrepancy exists, the executed agreement controls.
+> **Public reference copy of executed agreement:** This Markdown document is provided for transparency, readability, and public portfolio review.
+The executed, signed Master Services Agreement is retained in the parties' official records.
+If any discrepancy exists between this public reference copy and the executed agreement, the executed agreement controls.
+Signature blocks in this Markdown copy are intentionally left blank; signatures appear on the privately retained executed original.

 # Master Services Agreement

 ## Harmony for Hope, Inc.

 ### Carrie Ann Kidd d/b/a Kidd’s Technical Services

 **Version:** 1.0
 **Date:** July 6, 2025
-**Related Documents:** Statement of Work — SOW-000, Statement of Work — SOW-001, Founder Capital Instrument Agreement, FTIS-001 Founder's Technical Investment Statement, Architecture and Licensing, MountainShares DAO Governance Charter, MountainShares Terms and Conditions
+**Status:** Public reference copy of executed agreement **Controlling Record:** Executed and signed original retained in the parties' official records **Related Documents:** Statement of Work — SOW-000, Statement of Work — SOW-001, Founder Capital Instrument Agreement, FTIS-001 Founder's Technical Investment Statement, Architecture and Licensing, MountainShares DAO Governance Charter, MountainShares Terms and Conditions

 ---